logo

 How to check your iPhone battery health

-To check the health of your battery, make sure your phone is charged and then go to Settings > Battery and tap Battery Health.
-Here, you'll find information on maximum capacity, performance capability, and important battery messages, as well as when to change your iPhone battery.
+To check the health of your battery, make sure your phone is charged and then go to Settings > Battery and tap Battery Health & Charging.
+Here, you'll find information on maximum capacity, cycle count, and important battery messages, as well as when to change your iPhone battery.

 Let's take a closer look at what you might find.